BLCM/bl3mods/Aaron0000/Balands/README.md

 Prompt Critical - Sticky impact damage set to 40% of card damage.

-Roisen's Thorns - No change.
+Roisen's Thorns - No change other than a possible damage adjustment.

-Scoville - No change.
+Scoville - No change other than a possible damage adjustment.

 TNTina - Projectile Speed increased by 50%, fuse time lowered to 2 seconds, set Splash Radius to 175, increased Fire Rate by 45%.